2019 Community Development Block Grant

-The Town expects to award approximately $525,000 in Community Development Block Grant (CDBG) funds to selected, eligible projects.
-To ensure CDBG funds are used effectively, the Town will implement a scoring system to prioritize those projects which will address most effectively these identified needs.
+Based on prior year allocations, the Town of Cary expects to award approximately $575,000 in Community Development Block Grant (CDBG) funds to selected, eligible projects.
+The primary purpose of the CDBG Program is to fund community development projects and programs, which benefit low- and moderate-income people.
+To utilize CDBG funds most effectively to address identified priorities and needs, the Town will use a scoring system to prioritize those projects which will address most effectively these identified needs.
 Eligible projects will include those that provide or maintain housing or housing services to extremely low, low-moderate income, senior and special needs households, or that provide social services activities addressing the Homeless or Special Needs Goals outlined in the Town’s Consolidated Plan.

 On an annual basis, the CDBG entitlement program allocates individual grants to larger cities and urban counties to develop viable communities.
 The Town of Cary has been an entitlement community since 2005.
-From that time Cary has received a direct annual funding allocation from HUD to help promote locally the HUD objectives of decent housing, a suitable living environment, and opportunities to expand economic opportunities, principally for low- and moderate-income persons.
-In 2017 HUD funding for Cary was over $500,000.
+From that time, Cary has received a direct annual funding allocation from HUD to locally help promote the HUD objectives of decent housing, a suitable living environment, and opportunities to expand economic opportunities, principally for low- and moderate-income persons.
+Over the last three years HUD funding for Cary has been over $500,000 per annum.

 About the Program